jsreport/website/views/learn/docs/visual-studio-extension.md

 ##Creating report template

-jsreport report template will create for you grouped `Report.jsrep`, `Report.jsrep.html` and `Report.jsrep.js` where you should define report.
-The main `Report.jsrep` file provides a custom editor allowing to configure basic report settings like paper size and orientation.
+jsreport report template creates for you grouped `Report.jsrep`, `Report.jsrep.html` and `Report.jsrep.js` and you can define report in them.
+The main `Report.jsrep` file provides a custom editor allowing you to configure basic report settings like paper size and orientation.

 <a href="http://jsreport.net/img/vstools-2.png" target="_blank">
 <img src="http://jsreport.net/img/vstools-2.png" alt="vstools" style="width: 600px;"/>